*Disclaimer: Nutrition WOD is not affiliated with CrossFit, Inc.

 Habit 4: Eat for sustained energy

 Every meal you consume should contain a good source of protein, fat, and carbohydrate.
 This habit becomes even more important the more you workout.
 Why all three?
-As a nutrition coach of CrossFitters just like you, I’ve talked to many athletes that complain of constant hunger after meals.
+I’ve talked to many athletes that complain of constant hunger after meals.
 Even in those that eat large portions.
 When I talk to them about what they typically eat, one of the three macros or one of our four food groups tends to be missing.

 For example, the athlete eating a large plate of chicken, broccoli, and sweet potato doesn’t have any healthy, chewable fat.
 The athlete eating a plate of bacon wrapped scallops on a bed of green beans doesn’t have any starchy foods like fruit or potato.
 No wonder they’re hungry.
 When we push ourselves to the max like you do every day, your body needs protein, fat, carbohydrate, and fiber at EVERY meal.